2025 Fiji Women's Super League

-The 2025 Fiji Women's Super League will be the 5th season of the Fiji Women's Super League, the top-level competition for women's association football in Fiji.
-The tournament will take place from 1 March to 14 September 2025.
+The 2025 Fiji Women's Super League was the 5th season of the Fiji Women's Super League, the top-level competition for women's association football in Fiji.
+The competition took place from 1 March to 14 September 2025.

 Format

 Six teams will participate in the league, down from seven in the previous season.
 The three lowest-ranked teams from the previous season took place in a round-robin tournament, with the two highest finishers advancing to the Super League.

 Team changes

 Nadroga lost the 2024 playoff that determined which teams would remain in the league.